Tapac/exposed-wiki/DataTypes.md

 * `uuid` - `BINARY(16)`

-Note: some types are different for specific DB dialect
+Note: some types are different for specific DB dialect.